Tobbe/grunt-connect-apimock-fork/README.md

 Required: no

 Names and values of the request parametes that needs to be matched for this response.

+#### responses.request.headers
+Type: `Object`
+Required: no

+Names and values of the request headers that needs to be matched for this response.

 #### responses.request.body
 Type: `Object`